Zeppelin: Technological progress

 Zeppelin technology improved considerably as a result of the increasing demands of warfare.
 The company came under government control, and new personnel were recruited to cope with the increased demand, including the aerodynamicist Paul Jaray and the stress engineer Karl Arnstein.
 Many of these technological advances originated from Zeppelin's only serious competitor, the Mannheim-based Schütte-Lanz company.
 While their dirigibles were never as successful, Professor Schütte's more scientific approach to airship design led to important innovations, including the streamlined hull shape, the simpler cruciform fins (replacing the more complicated box-like arrangements of older Zeppelins), individual direct-drive engine cars, anti-aircraft machine-gun positions, and gas ventilation shafts which transferred vented hydrogen to the top of the airship.
 New production facilities were set up to assemble Zeppelins from components fabricated in Friedrichshafen.

-The pre-war M-class designs were quickly enlarged to produce the 536 ft long duralumin P-class, which increased gas capacity from 794500 to 1126000 cuft, introduced a fully enclosed gondola, and had an extra engine.
+The pre-war M-class designs were quickly enlarged to produce the 536 ft long duralumin P-class, which increased gas capacity from 794500 to 1126000 ft3, introduced a fully enclosed gondola, and had an extra engine.
 These modifications added 2000 ft to the maximum ceiling, around 9 km/h to the top speed, and greatly increased crew comfort and hence endurance.
 Twenty-two P-class airships were built; the first, LZ 38, was delivered to the Army on 3 April 1915.
 The P class was followed by a lengthened version, the Q class.

 In July 1916 Luftschiffbau Zeppelin introduced the R-class, 199.49 m long, and with a volume of 1949600 ft3.
 These could carry loads of three to four tons of bombs and reach speeds of up to 64 mph, powered by six 240 hp Maybach engines.

 In 1917, following losses to the air defences over Britain, new designs were produced which were capable of flying at much higher altitudes, typically operating at around 20000 ft.
 This was achieved by reducing the weight of the airship by reducing the weight of the structure, halving the bomb load, removing the defensive armament, and reducing the number of engines to five.
 However, these were not successful as bombers: the greater height at which they operated greatly hindered navigation, and their reduced power made them vulnerable to unfavorable weather conditions.